kranthibandikumar/kranthibandikumar/README.md

+# 💻 **Welcome to Kranthi's GitHub Profile!**
+Hi there! 👋

 # 💫 About Me:
-Hi there! 👋 I'm Bandi Kranthi Kumar, a MERN stack web developer passionate about building user-friendly and scalable web applications.
+I'm Bandi Kranthi Kumar, a MERN stack web developer passionate about building user-friendly and scalable web applications.
 I have worked on both solo and collaborative projects, honing my skills in problem-solving, teamwork, and clean code practices.<br><br>My tech stack includes JavaScript, React.js, Node.js, MongoDB, HTML, and CSS, and I’m always eager to learn and explore new technologies.<br><br>When I’m not coding, you’ll find me at the gym, staying active and maintaining focus.
 Feel free to check out my repositories or connect with me—let’s build something amazing together! 🚀

 # 💻 Tech Stack: